 Once you have obtained a visa 3.
 Ask for an appointment at the and arrived in the country to start nearest Immigration Office. the Bachelor's programme, the next step is to apply for a study permit 4.
 Submit the application.
-Make for a maximum of one year. sure the application is complete Information on how to apply is and accurate to avoid delays. usually available on the official immigration or government website of the country where the required application fees.
-Check programme is starting.
-Ensure that the following steps are taken: 1.
-Meet all the requirements for a study permit.
-This may include maintaining full-time enrolment, having sufficient resources to support themselves and meeting application on the immigration any other conditions imposed by authorities' online portal or contact the immigration authorities. them for updates.
+Make for a maximum of one year, sure the application is complete Information on how to apply is and accurate to avoid delays. usually available on the official immigration or government website of the country where programme is starting.

+Ensure that the following steps are taken:

+- 1. Meet all the requirements for a study permit.
+This may include maintaining full-time enrolment, having sufficient resources to support themselves and meeting any other conditions imposed by the immigration authorities.

-2. Gather all the necessary 7.
-Collect your study permit.
-Once documents to apply for a study your study permit has been approved, follow the instructions to Common permit. documents include: collect it.
-This may involve a return visit to the Immigration Office. • Application form
+- Gather all the necessary documents to apply for a study permit.
+Common documents include:

+- Application form

 - Valid passport full copy

 - Letter of enrolment from your educational institution

 - Proof of financial support

 - Proof of health insurance

 - Passport size photographs

 - Proof of accommodation